The Disadvantages of Longer School Days and Years

 Problems With a Longer School Day

 Longer schools days also have their own problems.
 When I went the school, the last hour was usually devoted to art or the teacher reading a story.
 Everyone was tired at that point and likely wouldn't have been able to pay attention to any academically demanding subjects.
-I homeschool and I've noticed my kids can't focus on math, language arts or science after 1pm.
+I homeschool my youngest child and I've noticed she can't focus on math, language arts or science worksheets after 1pm.
 Fatigue and an inability to pay attention can make extra hours in school pointless.

 Another problem is putting increased demands on already overstressed and overwhelmed teachers who have to arrive early to work on lesson plans and spend their evenings grading work.
 Longer school days and years may push even more experienced teachers out of the profession.

-Another downside is that children may have less time to devote to non-school activities like sports and music lessons that provide their own benefits.
+Another downside is that children may have less time to devote to non-school activities like sports, art, and music lessons that provide their own benefits.

 Quality Is the Real Problem